OlaDaw/nvim/README.md

 # Notes

-This Neovim command is based on NvChad with my personal customizations
+This Neovim command is based on NvChad with my personal customizations.
+Credits to NVChad.

 # Tips